Before we talk about what an AMH test is, I think it is important for women to understand the basics of female fertility.

 What is FSH?

-Dr. Maguire: FSH, or follicle-stimulating hormone, is a hormone produced by the pituitary, an organ in the brain that encourages follicles and eggs to grow and mature each month.
-If the FSH level starts to go up, typically above the number of ten, that means that the brain is trying hard to stimulate the ovaries to produce eggs but having a hard time getting the ovaries to listen.
-So the FSH goes up and up, getting louder and louder and louder, trying to get the ovaries to listen – but there just aren’t many eggs left, so the ovaries are having a harder time producing.
+FSH, or follicle-stimulating hormone, is a hormone produced by the pituitary.
+The pituitary is an organ in the brain that encourages follicles and eggs to grow and mature each month.
+If the FSH level starts to go up, typically above the number often, that means that the brain is trying hard to stimulate the ovaries to produce eggs but having a hard time getting the ovaries to listen.
+When FSH levels increase they are essentially getting louder in order to tell the ovaries to listen.
+Since there aren’t many eggs left the ovaries are having a harder time producing.

 What is AMH?

-Dr. Maguire: AMH, or Anti-Mullerian hormone, is a hormone that is made by granulosa cells that take care of the eggs, so the more eggs a woman has, the more granulosa cells she has, and the higher her AMH.
+Anti-Mullerian is a hormone that is made by granulosa cells that take care of a woman’s eggs.
+The more eggs a woman has the more granulosa cells she has and the higher her AMH.
 We like to use AMH as a marker of a woman’s overall egg count.
-If the AMH is above 1.2, we feel relatively reassured, and if it’s less than 1.2, that is more concerning.
-Of course this will also correlate with a woman’s age, so a woman in her early 30s with a low AMH less than 1.2 is very worrisome, whereas it’s more common for women in their early 40s to have a low AMH.
+If the AMH is above 1.2, we feel relatively reassured.
+If the AMH level is less than 1.2, that is more concerning.
+Of course, this will also correlate with a woman’s age, so a woman in her early 30s with a low AMH of less than 1.2 is very worrisome, whereas it’s more common for women in their early 40s to have a low AMH.

 How do you test for FSH and AMH?